Skip to navigation Skip to content

 If the customer has advised they are returning to a full-time study load in their current course, in Customer First:

-• go to the Education Course History (EDCH) screen.
+• Go to the Education Course History (EDCH) screen.
 If there is a current concessional course recorded, select the current course line:

 • 'I'nsert a new EDC line, with the following details:

 Note: the error: 'E947NS - Can't add a new Inst to this screen' may display.
-Remove this error by updating the 'field of study' on the new Full-time EDC screen.
+Remove this error by updating the 'field of study' on the new Full-time Student EDC screen.

 Finalise the activity by going to Assessment Results (AR).